 I have already started my undergraduate studies in Ukraine, is it possible to transfer?

 If you started an undergraduate degree in Ukraine you may apply to continue your studies at Loughborough University.
-However please note your offer will be subject to your ability to meet the academic entry requirements for your preferred programme and year of study and therefore may need to be considered on a programme by programme basis.
-To be eligible for this scholarship scheme you must be studying full-time for the 2022/2023 academic year, and you must have applied through UCAS by 30 June 2022.
+However please note your offer will be subject to your ability to meet the academic entry requirements for your preferred programme and year of study and will therefore be considered on an individual basis.
+To be eligible for this scholarship scheme you must plan to study full-time in the 2023/2024 academic year and must apply through UCAS by the scholarship closing date.

 Are part-time students eligible to apply?